-While digital transformation has remained high on our customers' business and technology agenda, their priorities have shifted during the past year.
-This resulted in larger transformation projects being put on hold in favour of remote working or collaboration projects (software, network infrastructure and end-user devices).
-The work-from-home revolution continued as organisations looked to achieve cost savings and improve productivity, and cyber security has remained a top priority for our customers.
-The first half of FY21 saw a high volume of largely transactional activity, with large integration-type projects typically put on hold.
-In the second half we experienced a return to a more normal mix of activity and projects, with some customers initiating larger scale projects aimed at transforming or reinventing their businesses.
+While digital transformation has remained high on our customers' business and technology agenda, their priorities have shifted in recent years, although cyber security has remained a constant priority.
+The pandemic resulted in larger transformation projects being put on hold in the second half of FY20, in favour of remote working or collaboration projects (software, network infrastructure and end-user devices).
+The work-from-home revolution continued in FY21 as organisations looked to achieve cost savings and improve productivity.
+FY22 saw a return to a more normal mix of activity and projects, with customers once again investing in larger scale integration-type projects aimed at transforming or reinventing their businesses.